dalmo1991/superflexPy/doc/popular_models.rst

 Elements creation
 .................

-We now show the code to implement the elements designed in the previous section.
-Instruction on how to use the framework to build new elements can be found in the page :ref:`build_element`.
+We now show how to use SuperflexPy to implement the elements described in the previous section.
+A detailed explanation of how to use the framework to build new elements can be found in the page :ref:`build_element`.

-Note that some elements have already been implemented (refer to the page :ref:`elements_list`) and, therefore, the modeller does not need to implement them, as shown in this section.
+Note that, most of the times, when implementing a model structure with SuperflexPym the elements have already been implemented in SuperflexPy and, therefore, the modeller does not need to implement them.
+A list of the currently implemented elements is provided in the page :ref:`elements_list`.

 Interception
 ************